Skip to main content

 Prohibitions concerning children

-The Act prohibits tracking, behavioural monitoring, and targeted advertising of children without central government’s permission.
+The Act prohibits tracking, behavioural monitoring, and targeted advertising of children without the central government’s permission.

 Report of breaches